Placement test

 The tests are mostly held in external test centres across NSW (i.e. not in schools).
 Students are allocated to test centres based on the postcode of the school they attend, whether they are public or non-government schools.

-The Selective Education Unit will message you in your application dashboard 2 weeks before the test date when the test centre locations have been finalised.
-You will also be sent an email directing you to view this message.
-You will also be sent an email directing you to view this message.
+You’ll receive a message in your application dashboard 2 weeks before the start of the main test period when your Test Admission Ticket becomes available.
+You will also receive an email directing you to view this message.
 See 'Test centre allocation and Test Admission Ticket released' in the Key dates.

 How is my child's test centre location decided?